kriasoft/react-starter-kit/docs/getting-started.md

 │   └── /webpack.config.js      # Configurations for client-side and server-side bundles
-├── Dockerfile                  # Commands for building a Docker image for production ├── package.json                # The list of 3rd party libraries and utilities └── yarn.lock                   # Fixed versions of all the dependencies
+├── Dockerfile                  # Commands for building a Docker image for production ├── package.json                # The list of 3rd party libraries and utilities ├── web.config                  # The Azure web.config file for proper routing and MIME types └── yarn.lock                   # Fixed versions of all the dependencies
 ```